patrikhaslum/gscplanner/README.md

 Sylvie Thiebaux, Vikas Shivashankar and Dana S. Nau, Journal of AI Research, vol. 62, pages 373-431, 2018).

+The adaptation of the planner to state-dependent action costs (`sdac`) is described in "Planning with Global State Constraints and State-Dependent Action Costs" (Franc Ivankovic, Dan Gordon and Patrik Haslum, ICAPS 2019).

 ## Setup

 The planner requries python 2 (probably version 2.7 or later).